Word2Box: Capturing Set-Theoretic Semantics of Words using Box Embeddings: Experiments and Results

 \section{Experiments and Results}

-We evaluate both \wv and \wb on several quantitative and qualitative tasks that cover the aspects of semantic similarity, relatedness, lexical disambiguity, and uncertainty.
-Following the previous relevant works \cite{gaussian_density,lexical-ambiguity, baroni-2012}, we train on the lemmatized WaCkypedia corpora \cite{wackypedia} which, after pre-processing (details in Appendix A) contains around 0.9 billion tokens, with just more than 112k unique tokens in the vocabulary.
-Noting that an $n$-dimensional box actually has $2n$ parameters, and thus we compare 128-dimensional \wv embeddings and 64-dimensional \wb embeddings for all our experiments.
-We train over 60 different models for both the methods for 10 epochs using random sampling on a wide range of hyperparameters (please refer to \cref{sec: preprocessing} for details including learning rate, batch size, negative sampling, sub-sampling threshold etc.).
+We evaluate both \wv and \wb on several quantitative and qualitative tasks that cover the aspects of semantic similarity, relatedness, lexical ambiguity, and uncertainty.
+Following the previous relevant works \cite{gaussian_density,lexical-ambiguity, baroni-2012}, we train on the lemmatized WaCkypedia corpora \cite{wackypedia}, specifically ukWaC which is an English language corpus created by web crawling.
+After additional pre-processing (details in \cref{app: preprocessing}) the corpus contains around 0.9 billion tokens, with just more than 112k unique tokens in the vocabulary.
+Noting that an $n$-dimensional box actually has $2n$ parameters (for min and max coordinates), we compare 128-dimensional \wv embeddings and 64-dimensional \wb embeddings for all our experiments.
+We train over 60 different models for both the methods for 10 epochs using random sampling on a wide range of hyperparameters (please refer to \cref{app:training_hyperparam} for details including learning rate, batch size, negative sampling, sub-sampling threshold, etc.).
 In order to ensure that the only difference between the models was the representation itself, we implemented a version of \wv in PyTorch, including the negative sampling and subsampling procedures recommended in \cite{word2vec}, using the original implementation as a reference.
 As we intended to train on GPU, however, our implementation differs from the original in that we use Stochastic Gradient Descent with varying batch sizes.
-We provide our source code with the supplementary materials.
+We provide our source code at \url{https://github.com/iesl/word2box}.